-10 Entity/Organization Point of Contact (POC) Agency, Phone Number, and Email 10 Services Provided
+10 Entity/Organization Point of Contact (POC) Agency, Phone Number, and Email Services Provided

 - 11.8.
 Activation.
 Behavioral health services are needed throughout the response and recovery of an incident.
 Services may be included from the immediate response through the Family Assistance Center and long-term recovery at the Resiliency Center. - 11.8.1.
 Behavioral health needs may change as time progresses.
 More psychological needs may emerge later when people find it difficult to go home or function well at work. - 11.8.2.
 (Insert department/agency responsible) will be responsible for coordinating incident-specific behavioral health services. - 11.8.3.
-14 (Insert method used) will be used to coordinate incident-specific behavioral health services. - 11.8.4.
-15 Credentialed mental health professionals, victim advocates, and crisis counselors will be notified of the activation of their services and the reporting date, time, and location, if appropriate, by (insert method used to notify staffing members). - 11.8.5.
-16 (Insert department/agency responsible) will be responsible for ensuring volunteers are managed according to standards set in BP #7. - 11.8.6.
-18 (Insert department/agency responsible) will be responsible for documenting which entities/organizations are providing/have provided services.
+(Insert method used) will be used to coordinate incident-specific behavioral health services. - 11.8.4.
+Credentialed mental health professionals, victim advocates, and crisis counselors will be notified of the activation of their services and the reporting date, time, and location, if appropriate, by (insert method used to notify staffing members). - 11.8.5.
+(Insert department/agency responsible) will be responsible for ensuring volunteers are managed according to standards set in BP #7. - 11.8.6.
+(Insert department/agency responsible) will be responsible for documenting which entities/organizations are providing/have provided services.

-11.8.7.
-The following actions need to be taken to ensure services are still available after the immediate response to the incident:
+11.8.7. immediate response to the incident:

 - 11.8.8.
-17 When/if it is determined that a hotline should be made available to assist victims or provide them with behavioral health service options/locations, (insert agency/department responsible) shall be responsible for activating and staffing the hotline. - 11.9.
+When/if it is determined that a hotline should be made available to assist victims or provide them with behavioral health service options/locations, (insert agency/department responsible) shall be responsible for activating and staffing the hotline. - 11.9.
 Location and Material Resources.
 Low-cost or no-cost behavioral health providers may be available to assist in the immediate aftermath of an incident.
 Federal grants may also be available to fund or reimburse jurisdictions for the provision of behavioral health services. - 11.9.1.
 Costs associated with providing these services may be covered by (insert exercise funding options). - 11.9.2.
 Behavioral health services will be provided at the following locations: